-Paulk recognizes that maneuvering a tow trailer takes some practice, especially on tight job sites and steep driveways, but the alternative is a much more expensive, dedicated truck or van.
+Paulk recognizes that maneuvering a tow trailer takes practice, especially on tight job sites and steep driveways, but the alternative is a much more expensive, dedicated truck or van.

 Paulk has typically bought a medium-sized (16-foot) tandem-axle trailer that is easily pulled by a half-ton pickup.
 While his tools and equipment would never exceed the trailer’s payload capacity, he prefers tandem axle to comfortably accommodate any weight and for better road handling.
 Tandem axle trailers require trailer brakes by law.

 In terms of trailer height, Paulk’s requirements include being able to stand in one while also fitting it into a garage with an 8-foot door.
 For Paulk, this necessitates a trailer height of 6 feet 3 inches, which accommodates his height and the trailer’s wheels, frame and roof vent.
 Trailers can be bought in increments of 3 inches.

 In terms of options, Paulk prefers plywood lining, a ramp door ($600 extra) instead of barn doors and a side door ($350) for quick access.
 A backup camera is a good call too.
 A typical ladder rack can be installed on top to haul longer materials, provided it meets your height requirements.

 With those specs, a new trailer goes for about $5,000, Paulk says, adding that there’s no reason to buy used because trailers tend to hold their value.
 Brands to research include Pace, Haulmark, Wells Cargo and Interstate.